1. Who do I contact about becoming a Sovini supplier or contractor?

 We are respectful to the wider needs of the community and local environment, addressing issues such as health, worklessness, energy efficiency, financial inclusion and value for money.
 Therefore we support the Chartered Institute of Purchasing and Supply’s (CIPS) code of ethical business practice and would encourage any partners or suppliers to also embrace these principles of best conduct.

 6. How do I get paid for services rendered?

-Firstly you must ensure that all orders you receive from The Sovini Group are provided with a relevant purchase order.
+Firstly you must ensure that all orders you receive from Sovini are provided with a relevant purchase order.

 You should send invoices to the address specified on the purchase order.
 To avoid delay in payment it is important that the invoice contains all the relevant information and includes a valid PO number.
 Non-compliant invoices may lead to a delay in payment.
 Our payment term is usually thirty days.

 To improve the efficiency with which we process invoices, we use an electronic e-purchasing system which enables payments between our suppliers and our finance department.
 Advantages include faster processing, reduced postage and printing costs and an end to lost or misplaced invoices.

 If you have any more questions, please email the Procurement Team: firstname.lastname@example.org